 The School Communication Service also provides school districts with the expertise to plan and develop a comprehensive public relations and communication program that begins with students, parents and teachers and reaches out to include the wider community.
 A professional and consistent approach to public information builds more active support from parents and community partners.
-This service offers strategic communication planning services for building projects, budgets and other initiatives.
+Thisserviceoffersstrategiccommunication planning services for building projects, budgets and other initiatives.

-New this year, School Communications will offer districts web hosting, support and training services through Schoolwires.
-Districts will receive assistance during initial set up and continued support as they develop their site.
+School Communications also offers districts web hosting and support through Schoolwires.
+School Communications has three Schoolwires Certified Trainers on staff and can assist districts with their training needs.
+Districts will receive assistance during initial set up and continued support as they develop their website.